 - Comparatively lesser production cost

-- Unique ability to combine with other materials like aluminum foil, paper, adhesives
+- Unique ability to combine with other materials like aluminium foil, paper, adhesives

 - Far superior aesthetic appeal.

-- Material of choice – Human lifestyle and plastic inseparable.
+- The material of choice – Human lifestyle and plastic inseparable.

 - Intelligent features, smart materials and smart systems.